top of page

 Investing in Knowledge, Improving Outcomes

-By providing specialized training to healthcare and social care professionals, we can improve early intervention rates, reduce hospital admissions, and ultimately enhance the quality of life for individuals with eating disorders.
+By providing specialized training to healthcare and social care professionals, we can improve early intervention rates and reduce hospital admissions.
+Ultimately, this enhances the quality of life for individuals with eating disorders.
 Whether you work in nursing, care support, or senior management, equipping yourself with the right knowledge is a step toward better care and recovery for those affected.

 For more information on our Eating Disorders Awareness course and how we can tailor it to your service needs, visit www.traininginhealthcare.co.uk or contact us at training@tihcuk.com.